rohitasnair/android-privacy-viz/CONTRIBUTING.md

 permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

+### Reporting Bugs

+This section guides you through submitting a bug report for Atom.
+Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

+Before creating bug reports, please check this list as you might find out that you don't need to create one.
+When you are creating a bug report, please include as many details as possible.

+> **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

 ### Scope

 This Code of Conduct applies both within project spaces and in public spaces